CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

 #### Implement a JAX-RS REST endpoint

   - To facilitate path-based request handling, MDW supports [@Path](http://docs.oracle.com/javaee/6/api/javax/ws/rs/Path.html) annotations.
-    Paths are qualified by the containing asset package name, so for this let's create a separate, friendlier package to house our REST service.
+    Paths are qualified by the containing asset package name, so for this let's create a separate, friendly-named package to house our REST service.
     Right-click on your project in Process Explorer and select New > MDW Package.
 Name this new package simply "demo.api".

   - In the "demo.api" package create a Java source asset named Bugs.java like this: